chs415009/AI-Cafeteria-Price-Evaluator/README.md

 pip3 install labelImg
 ```

-If this does not work, you can just refer to the link [LabelImg](https://github.com/HumanSignal/labelImg). <br/>
+If this does not work, please refer to the link [LabelImg](https://github.com/HumanSignal/labelImg). <br/>

 <br/>